US ambassador accuses South Africa of providing arms to Russia; president cites investigation

-Ramaphosa declined to comment further, citing the need for an investigation to play out.
+Ramaphosa declined to comment further, citing the need for the investigation to play out.

 Ammunition supplies have become a problem for Russia in the war.
 The leader of Russian military company Wagner complained last week about his mercenary soldiers in Ukraine allegedly dealing with dire shortages.

-Brigety said earlier Thursday that South Africa's alleged arming of Russia during its invasion of Ukraine was “extremely serious” and called into question South Africa's supposed neutral stance.

-“Among the things we (the U.S.) noted was the docking of the cargo ship in the Simon’s Town naval base between the 6th and 8th December 2022, which we are confident uploaded weapons and ammunition onto that vessel in Simon’s Town as it made its way back to Russia,” Brigety was quoted as saying at a press conference in the South African capital, Pretoria.
+Records reviewed by the AP show the Lady R was purchased by a Russian company, Transmorflot LLC, in 2019.
+In May 2022, the U.S. sanctioned Transmorflot and several vessels it alleges are controlled by the company, including the Lady R, for aiding the Russian war effort.
+The company then changed its name to MG-Flot LLC, which is also listed as the current owner of the Lady R.

+Last month, The Wall Street Journal reported that another ship owned by MG-Flot, the Rasul Gamzatov, transported artillery shells from Iran to Russia, citing Middle Eastern officials.

-The Associated Press has independently confirmed that the Lady R docked at the Simon's Town naval base during the time frame Brigety cited.
+The AP has also independently confirmed that the Lady R docked at the Simon's Town naval base during the time frame Brigety cited.

 MarineTraffic, a service that collects radio and satellite transponder data from ships, tracked the Lady R off the South African coast in early December, but the signal was lost on Dec.
 5. Ships are required by international law to keep their transponders on while at sea.
 Smugglers often turn them off to hide their movements.

-South Africa hosted Russian Foreign Minister Sergei Lavrov for talks in January, giving him a platform to blame the West for the war in Ukraine.
+South Africa hosted Russian Foreign Minister Sergey Lavrov for talks in January, giving him a platform to blame the West for the war in Ukraine.

-Putin is due to visit South Africa in August for a meeting of leaders of the BRICS economic bloc, which is made up of Brazil, Russia, India, China and South Africa.

-South Africa is a signatory to the international war crimes court and obliged to arrest Putin.
-The government indicated it would not detain the Russian leader and threatened to leave the ICC instead, but Ramaphosa's office released a statement last month backtracking on the threat.
+South Africa is a signatory to the international court based in The Hague, Netherlands, and obliged to arrest Putin.
+The government indicated it would not detain the Russian leader and threatened to leave the ICC instead.
+Ramaphosa's office released a statement last month backtracking on the threat.

-AP Writer Mogomotsi Magome in Johannesburg and AP Global Investigative Reporter Michael Biesecker in Washington contributed to this report.
+AP Writer Mogomotsi Magome in Johannesburg contributed to this story.
+AP Global Investigative Reporter Michael Biesecker reported from Washington.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine